dice-project/DICE-Deployment-Cloudify/README.md

 Tasks that need to be done when creating release are:

+ 0. Make sure `dice_plugin/__init__.py` has proper version set.
  1. Merge develop branch into master.
  2. Tag the current git HEAD with proper version number.
  3. Run `gen-plugin-yaml.py` script with proper platform information to produce includable plug-in description.
  4. Publish generated plug-in description on Github pages hosting.

-First three commands are easy, so we will just look at how to properly do the last point.
+First four commands are easy, so we will just look at how to properly do the last point.
 First, we need to get `gh-pages` branch checked out.
 You ca do this by cloning a separate copy of repo or by using `git worktree` command.
 Simply executing